 Minjae let out a low whistle.
 “You’ve been running this joint past safe threshold for a while.”

 Onyx lifted a shoulder.
-“It performs.”
+“It still functions.”

 “Yeah, until it doesn’t.”
 Minjae pried the panel loose with a small groan of metal.
-“You know, I always thought you’d have some fancy self-repair protocol, or a secret Dominion drone that follows you around with a spanner.”
+“You know, I always thought you’d have some fancy self-repair protocol, or a secret military drone that follows you around with a spanner.”

 “I prefer control.”